SWOOP: Top-k Similarity Joins over Set Streams: Introduction

-As time passes, sets leave the sliding window and expire.
-When a set expires, all pairs in the top-$k$ result containing the expired set must be removed.
-The invalidated pairs must be replaced by other pairs.
-Thus it is not enough to keep only the top-$k$ pairs; rather, a stock of other, less similar but valid pairs must be maintained.
-The total number of valid pairs is quadratic in the window size.
-Maintaining all such pairs is not efficient for large sliding windows or rapid streams.
-The only available solution to this sub-problem, SCase~\cite{Shen2014}, maintains a skyband to avoid unnecessary pairs in the stock.
-However, the skyband for the stock is recomputed from scratch for every new set that enters the window.
-The stock may contain $O(k\cdot|W|)$ pairs that must all be touched to recompute the skyband.
-As a result, SCase does not scale to large window sizes.
+\emph{Result expiration.} As time passes, sets leave the sliding window and expire.
+When a set expires, all pairs in the top-$k$ result containing the expired set must be removed, and the invalidated pairs must be replaced by other pairs.
+Thus, it is insufficient to keep maintain the \mbox{top-$k$} pairs; rather, a \emph{stock} of other, less similar, valid pairs must be maintained.
+The total number of valid pairs is quadratic in the window size, so maintaining all such pairs is not efficient for large sliding windows or rapid streams.
+Only relevant pairs that may be required later to maintain a correct result should be stored.
+The state of the art solution is SCase~\cite{Shen2014}, which computes a so-called skyband to remove all irrelevant pairs.
+However, the skyband for the stock must be recomputed from scratch for every new set in the stream.
+The stock stores $O(k\cdot|W|)$ pairs that must all be touched to recompute the skyband.
+As a result, SCase does not scale to rapid streams, and new approaches are required.

 We propose SWOOP for top-$k$ joins over streaming sets.
+SWOOP uses a novel candidate index to efficiently generate a small set of candidate pairs when new sets enter the sliding window.
+Each new set in the stream forms $O(k\cdot|W|)$ new pairs that may be relevant.
+The candidate index leverages a lower bound derived from the skyband to prune candidate pairs.
+The lower bound must be computed for each pair under consideration, and the lower bound changes with every new pair that is inserted into the stock.
+We propose a new technique that computes the skyband lower bound in logarithmic time, and stock updates do not incur any cost.
+Previous approaches require linear time to update the skyband lower bound~\cite{Shen2014}.
+The cost of updating the candidate index in response to new or expiring sets is independent of the index size.

-SWOOP uses an inverted list index to efficiently generate candidate pairs when new sets enter the sliding window.
-Clever filtering techniques are used to prune candidates, which reduces the number of similarity computations for each new set to a small fraction of the sets in the window.
-We propose highly efficient update strategies for our inverted index.
-Similar to SCase~\cite{Shen2014}, SWOOP also maintains a skyband for the stock to keep the join result up-to-date when sets expire.
-However, in SWOOP, the skyband is maintained incrementally and is never recomputed from scratch.
-In our experiments, we show that our incremental stock maintenance allows us to process streams at rates that are up to ten times faster than the rates processed by SCase.
-When combined with our efficient candidate generation techniques, we achieve speed-ups of up to three orders of magnitude compared to an SCase based approach.
+To efficiently maintain the stock of relevant pairs, we propose a novel technique to incrementally update the skyband; this technique does not depend on set similarity and is applicable to general stream join frameworks~\cite{Shen2014}.
+We show experimentally that this incremental stock update maintains the skyband for streams at rates that are up to ten times faster than the rates processed by the state-of-the-art solution SCase~\cite{Shen2014}.
+When combined with the candidate index, we achieve speed-ups of up to three orders of magnitude compared to an SCase-based approach.